thin-edge/thin-edge.io/docs/src/references/agent/operation-workflow.md

 The exit status of the script processing a command state can be used to determine the next state of the workflow.

-The workflow can specify for each exit status:
+The workflow can specify for each exit code:
-- the next status
+- the next command status
 - a failure reason

 ```toml